hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ![](/img/nginx-private.png)

-Y﻿ou can click *Not secure* and access the certificate viewer to check the TLS certificate:
+Y﻿ou can click *Not secure* and start the certificate viewer to check the TLS certificate before clicking *Proceed to nginx.example.com (unsafe)* go to the Nginx page:

 ![](/img/nginx-cert.png)